 Most avoidant type people never overcome their fear of rejection or learn to move towards what they want in a healthy way because they seek out advice, strategies and theories that are fear-based, and encourage avoiding rather than approaching what they really want more than anything in the world – love.

-In my work, trying to get someone out of fear is the hardest part about helping my clients.
+Trying to get someone out of fear is the hardest part about helping my clients.
 I think we are making progress overcoming fear, we get to creating a plan of action, things are starting to move forward, and then… “maybe I should give him/her space”, “do you think maybe it’s best to do limited contact at this point?”, “My therapist/friends/family say I should do NC”…

-Fear has taken over!
+Fear has won!